 The summer 2018 cycle of the College Summer Research Fellows Program is now closed.
 Applications for summer of 2019 will open again in February 2019.
 Thank you to all who applied!

 Thanks to a generous gift from an anonymous donor, the College Summer Research Fellows Fund provides grants to support summer research opportunities for undergraduate students who plan to pursue a doctoral degree in a liberal arts or science field.

 Second- and third-year students of all majors with a strong interest in pursuing a Ph.D program in the liberal arts or sciences may apply.
 The program regrettably cannot fund opportunities for students pursuing technical or professional doctoral programs (e.g., JD or MD).

 Students may request funding for summer research assistantship positions with faculty or their own independent summer project.
 Even if they are pursuing an independent project, however, all candidates must secure a UChicago faculty mentor to support and guide them throughout the summer and provide feedback on their project.
 The project should require approximately 400 hours of work over the entire summer.
 Both domestic and international projects are eligible.

 *Important note: students must be activated for on-campus recruiting in order to apply.
 To get activated, make an appointment to have your resume reviewed by a Career Advancement adviser and sign the on-campus recruiting policy agreement.
 If you are seeing the error message “Additional special criteria have been set by your career center.
 Please contact them for more information” when you view the program listing on UChicago Handshake, then you have not yet been activated.

-On average, successful applicants will receive a grant of $4,000 for the summer.
+Successful applicants will receive a grant of $4,000 for the summer.